PicoQuant/PicoQuant-Time-Tagged-File-Format-Demos/PHU/LabVIEW/readme.txt

 Demos for reading PicoQuant PHU files.
-Michael Wahl, PicoQuant GmbH, July 2014
+Michael Wahl, PicoQuant GmbH, April 2015

 MainPHUdemo.vi is a demo that reads a PHU file and dumps its contents in an ASCII file.
 Note that this is not meant to be a conversion tool.